andrewathalye/destiny-txtp-mapper/README.md

 `py wwiser.pyz -g *.bnk`

 https://github.com/vgmstream/vgmstream
-Compile vgmstream or download a precompiled version.
-Note: to use the creation features, you'll need to compile vgmstream123 yourself.
-Don't forget to install libao, as it is a dep. for vgmstream123.
-Place vgmstream123 (if desired) and vgmstream-cli (rename if you only see test.exe) into this folder.
-Put a dynamic-library build of vgmstream in src/vgmstream-ada/ext_lib/
+Put a dynamic-library build of vgmstream in src/vgmstream-ada/ext_lib/ Place vgmstream123 in tools-ext/ if you intend to make your own mappings.
+Place vgmstream-cli in tools-ext/ if you would like to export wav files.

 Finally, place the wem folder inside of the txtp folder and put the txtp folder in the same folder as this tool.

-Please see the below section if you need the tools in this repository.
+Please see the below section if you need the tools in this repository (most people will, unless you plan to use foobar2000 or another player for the txtp files and not rename them).

 # How to Compile the Necessary Tools?
-In order to compile the tools here, you'll need GNAT or another Ada 2012 compiler.
+In order to compile the tools here, you'll need GNAT or another Ada 2012 compiler, as well as gprbuild.
 Please follow the below commands (in order) to compile all necessary tools:

 `cd tools-ada/`